 Master’s Course, Major in Health Sciences, Graduate School of Health Sciences

-The Graduate School of Health Sciences organically fuses the following disciplines: clinical laboratory medicine, nursing, medical radiation sciences, rehabilitation, clinical engineering, and medical management and information science.
+The Graduate School of Health Sciences organically fuses the following disciplines: nursing, rehabilitation.
 In light of the university’s philosophy, “Our creativity for the people.(DOKUSOUICHIRI),” we are committed to improving healthcare and developing culture among people in Japan through the mastery of academic theories related to health sciences by learning and researching these theories and the application thereof.
 We nurture highly skilled, internationally renowned professionals, researchers, and teachers as specialists in various fields.
 These individuals possess broad problem-solving skills, specialized practical skills, and rich human personalities.

 Educational and research aims